giacomo-montibeller/ml-workflow-data-layer/README.md

 * `dvc add /data/path`: to add files under DVC control
 * `dvc push`: to upload data to remote storage
 * `dvc pull`: to download data from remote storage, can be used after a `git pull` or `git checkout`

+### Run tests

+To run all the tests run the following command:

+`python3 -m unittest test_*.py`

+To run just the unit tests run the following command:

+`python3 -m unittest test_unit_*.py`

+To run just the integration tests run the following command:

+`python3 -m unittest test_integration_*.py`